Neoi Poroi railway station: Facilities

 As of (2021) The station is staffed with a working ticket office.
 The station currently has three platforms; however, only two are currently in use.
 There are waiting rooms and toilets on platform one and waiting shelters on 2.
 Access to the platforms is via a raised walkway accessed by stairs or lifts.
 The platforms have shelters with seating; however, there are no Dot-matrix display departure and arrival screens or timetable poster boards on the platforms.
 The station, however, does have a small buffet.
 There is also Parking in the forecourt.

 Services

-Proastiakos

-The station is served the following lines of the Thessaloniki Proastiakos or suburban railway:

-Thessaloniki - Larissa with 1 tph. (transfer to Regional, Express & InterCity services at Larissa).

-National train services

-Currently while Intercity trains passthrough the station, non call at the station.
+As of September 2026, the following weekday train services call at this station: